-There’s a lot of discussion about the average length of an erect penis (5.5 inches), but little attention is given to the average length of a vaginal canal.
+There’s a lot of discussion about the average length of an erect penis (

 That may be because, as with many things related to the vagina, much is misunderstood or left up to myth and urban legend.